You are here

 - 7. Fragment in Mills's handwriting, endorsed "Description of Monticello House," Mills Papers, South Carolina Historical Society.

-- 9. Sir Augustus John Foster, cited in Peterson, Visitors, 37.
+- 9. Augustus John Foster, Jeffersonian America: Notes on the United States of America (San Marino, CA: Huntington Library, 1954), 144, as quoted in Peterson, Visitors, 37.
 In September 1804, Jefferson noted in a list of work by his joiner James Dinsmore, "build the S.W.
 Portico," Nichols, Architectural Drawings, no. 147n.

 - 10. Other inaccuracies are the number and size of panes for the portico doors and the addition of archivolt trim for the piazza arches.